first-rust-competition/first-rust-competition/README.md

 [![Crates.io](https://img.shields.io/crates/v/wpilib.svg)](https://crates.io/crates/wpilib/)
 [![Docs.rs](https://docs.rs/wpilib/badge.svg)](https://docs.rs/wpilib)

-A monorepo for `wpilib` for programming FRC robots and `cargo-frc` for deploying said code.
-Currently a pre-alpha WIP.
+A `wpilib` monorepo for programming FRC robots in Rust and `cargo-frc` for deploying said code.

-## Getting Started
+## Getting started

 Parts of this repository are designed to be compiled for a [RoboRIO](http://sine.ni.com/nips/cds/view/p/lang/en/nid/213308), the processor used in the FIRST Robotics Competition.
 To cross-compile your code and run Rust on your RoboRIO, follow the instructions in [WPILib's README](wpilib/README.md).

-Examples can be found in [wpilib-examples](wpilib-examples).

 To deploy code you write using `wpilib`, use [cargo-frc](cargo-frc).

-A small project template is available in [quickstart.zip](quickstart.zip).

-## Other Rust Projects
+## Other Rust projects

 If you want to go further with Rust development for FRC, check out these other community projects: